 At the time of delivery, I was actively cleaning dust from a flooring install while also putting the finishing touches on my book proposal that was due a few days later, so I didn’t have the opportunity to set up and test out my CORT couch for a few days.

-In terms of a review of the comfort of my sofa, I’d give it a score of 73%.
+In terms of a review of the comfort of my sofa, I’d give it a score of 73% (it’s an exact science around here lol).

 Pros: As expected from rental grade furniture, it’s very sturdy.
 I know when I plop down on it as a person in a plus-size body, I don’t have to worry about wobbly legs or insufficiently strong internal construction of the couch (which I cannot say for inexpensive, flatpack sofas I have purchased in the past).
 Likewise, the fabric quality is good- while many sofas have a cheap polyester feel to the cushions, the material of this sofa seems like the canvas type covering- appropriate to rental furniture (which has to withstand both rough use and regular deep cleans).